afnaser/ytdlp-script/README.md

 ---

-# READ AND FOLLOW THIS
+# Windows Powershell Script for YT-DLP

 After extracting this folder wherever you want it.

+### Unzipping Executables

+1. Go into `ytdlp-script\bin\` and extract the three zipped folders, `ffmpeg.zip`, `ffplay.zip`, and `ffprobe.zip`.

+2. Place the three executables that were unzipped, `ffmpeg.exe`, `ffplay.exe`, and `ffprobe.exe`, in the same bin folder that yt-dlp.exe is.

+### Converting ytdlp.txt into a Powershell Script

-1. Open the “ytdlp.txt” file.
+3. Open the “ytdlp.txt” file.

-2. With the ytdlp.txt file open in notepad, Select “File” > “Save As” and save it with:
+4. With the ytdlp.txt file open in notepad, Select “File” > “Save As” and save it with:
 * File name: ytdlp.ps1
 * Save as type: All Files

+### Running the Script

-3. Any Youtube (or other website) videos/audios you want to download, simply copy the Website's URL and paste it in the "urls.txt" file.
+5. Any Youtube (or other website) videos/audios you want to download, simply copy the Website's URL and paste it in the "urls.txt" file.

 * ONE URL PER LINE
     - You can copy and paste multiple different URL's in the "urls.txt" file to download multiple videos at once.
 Make sure to only have one URL listed per line.

 * You can either copy and paste the URL of single videos/audios, or an entire playlist
     - If you copy a playlist's URL, it will download all videos in the playlist and properly order/index them with a prefix (i.e. 1_VideoA, 2_VideoB, 3_VideoC)

-4. Right click the “ytdlp.ps1” file, and choose “Run with PowerShell”.
+6. Right click the “ytdlp.ps1” file, and choose “Run with PowerShell”.
 This will run the script and ask you what you want to do.
     - If you need to stop/cancel all downloads while in progress, press "ctrl + C"

+### Explaining Additional Folders

-5. All downloads will be completed and listed in the "Downloads" folder inside this overall folder.
+7. All downloads will be completed and listed in the "Downloads" folder inside this overall folder.

-6. All programs being used are in the "bin" folder.
-You should never need to access this folder.
+8. All programs being used are in the "bin" folder.
+You should never need to access this folder after unzipping executables into this folder.

-7. "archive.txt" file is found in the "archive" folder.
+9. "archive.txt" file is found in the "archive" folder.
 If selected when you run the script, this will store the history of your downloads to prevent duplicates from being downloaded.
 You should not have to access this folder.

 ---

-# OPTIONAL READING: ADDITIONAL EXPLANATION OF SCRIPT:
+### OPTIONAL READING: ADDITIONAL EXPLANATION OF SCRIPT:

 The script prompts that it asks the user should be self explanatory, but more detailed explanation can be found below if necessary.